 The 1,000-yen note

 The most striking thing about this blue note is the dapper chap with the fantastic hairdo, Hideyo Noguchi.
-Trained as a physician and bacteriologist, Noguchi went over to the United States in 1900, and his history after that is most charitably described as checkered.
-He did establish that it was a microorganism that causes syphilis, but there’s quite a lot of evidence that he did this by doing some human experimentation.
-(This was a fairly common practice back then.)
-Having been turned down for several Nobel Prize nominations, Noguchi turned his efforts to developing a yellow fever vaccine in Central America.
-He didn’t, but on the bright side, in the process he accidentally invented a vaccine for leptospirosis.
-After leaving Central America in what we imagine might have been a dark frame of mind, he made another attempt at developing the yellow fever vaccine, this time in Ghana.
+Trained as a physician and bacteriologist, Noguchi went to the United States in 1900, and his history after that is most charitably described as checkered.
+He did establish that it was a microorganism that causes syphilis, but there’s quite a lot of evidence that he did this by doing some human experimentation (not that he was the only scientist of that era to use those methods).
+Having been turned down for several Nobel Prize nominations, Noguchi switched his efforts to developing a yellow fever vaccine in Central America.
+He didn’t, but, on the bright side, he did accidentally invent a vaccine for leptospirosis in the process.
+After leaving Central America in what might have been a dark frame of mind, he made another attempt at developing the yellow fever vaccine, this time in Ghana.
 He became quite eccentric, doing all his labwork at night to avoid fellow researchers.
-Unfortunately his lab hygiene left something to be desired; he caught yellow fever and died in Lagos.
+Unfortunately his lab hygiene left something to be desired; he caught yellow fever and died in Lagos, Nigeria.

 The back of the 1,000-yen note is much more peaceful: a view of Mt Fuji over Lake Motosu in Yamanashi Prefecture, based on a photograph by the early-twentieth century Japanese artist Koyo Okada.